ziggy1209/ziggy1209.github.io/_posts/2023-01-31-distribution.md

 That is to say, high precision obtained using ML may mask strong bias.
 If you want the classifier to be mediocrely good at classifying all the classes, you can have a uniformly distributed dataset; if you'd like it to be more precisely classifying the most common data, just leave the original distribution untouched - in this case the loss acts as a proxy called the "empirical distribution" for the true underlying distribution which you do not have access to.

+On the other hand, if you have a large enough dataset, the distribution does not affect much, as the classifier learns about all the classes almost equally well; if the data is rather limited, the effect of distribution is much more significant.